Siege of Albazin: Aftermath

+There are various interpretations of the outcome of the siege of 1686.
+According to John J. Stephan and Jeremy Black, the Qing retook the fort of Albazin as a result of the siege, leading to the Russians suing for peace.
+According to Tonio Andrade, the Russians never surrendered, so the siege cannot technically be counted as a Qing victory.
+However he notes that had the conflict continued, the Qing likely would have won.
+According to Vincent Chen, peace negotiations between the two sides, initiated by the Russians, led to an unconditional truce owing to the lenient policy of China.

 Fearing that the Khori and Solon would side with the Russians, the Qing had their communities relocated to Manchu lands.
 Most of them either died of starvation or were assimilated into the Eight Banners.
 In August 1689, the Treaty of Nerchinsk, which saw the official surrender of the Amur region by the Russians to the Manchus, was agreed upon under threat of arms from the Qing.
 The treaty allowed the Russians to trade in Beijing and a caravan route was set up from Nerchinsk via the Nonni River.
 The Qing further consolidated their presence in Heilongjiang with garrisons in Qiqihar and Butha in 1691, however they made virtually no attempt to patrol their Amur frontier, rather opting to depopulate the northern bank of the Amur river.
 In the Qing view, the possibility of tribal peoples raiding Qing territory from Russian territory was a greater threat than a direct Russian incursion.

 The Treaty of Kyakhta (1727) was signed in 1728 demarking the international border between the two empires in northern Mongolia.
 Kyakhta became a trading town with both a Russian and Chinese populace.
 Midway between the Chinese town and Russian fortress two posts were planted, one inscribed with Russian and the other with Manchu writing.